Skip to main content

 Add SNMP discoveryAdd SNMP discovery

-The "unknown" Device Type
+The Unknown Device Type

-• Regular: Represents physical devices
+• Regular: Represents physical devices.

-• Blade: Represents blade devices
+• Blade: Represents blade devices.

-View Details of Discovered Items
+Viewing the Details of Discovered Items

 View device detailsView device details